 Before attaching any pallet wood to the wall Alison tells me it’s important to paint the wall a dark color.
 “If there is even the tiniest of gaps, a light colored wall will peek through and if you’re anal like me, you will always see it!”
 Next, she lightly sanded the pallet wood and stained.
 Alison cautions “Each piece will take stain differently, so be aware of that as well.”
 She attached the wood to the wall two different ways.
 The first time she used nails and glue directly on the wall.
 The second time she attached furring strips to the wall and then attached the pallet wood to the furring strips.
 Isn’t Alison’s pallet wall gorgeous?!

 No matter if your goal is to save money or to be green for many DIYers pallets are their go-to source for wood.
 Working with pallet wood has pros and cons, but armed with some knowledge, those drawbacks are easy to workaround.

 Do you use pallets to build your DIY projects?
 Did I miss a benefit or drawback?
 Do you have any tips or tricks for working with pallets?
-Please share with me in the comments.
+Please share them with me in the comments.